Sir Walter Boyd, 1st Baronet: Character

-The best portrait we have of Boyd's character is by Maurice Healy; despite their considerable difference in age, a warm friendship existed between the two men.
-In his famous memoir The Old Munster Circuit Healy recalls Boyd as "a warrior", and a man of boundless vitality and good humour.
+Despite a considerable difference in age, a warm friendship existed between Boyd and Maurice Healy, and in The Old Munster Circuit Healy recalls Boyd as "a warrior", and a man of boundless vitality and good humour.
 As a judge, he lacked the legal eminence of some of his colleagues, but he was blessed with great common sense, a shrewd if somewhat cynical knowledge of human nature, and a strong sense of justice.
 Despite his faults and prejudices, Healy notes that he was "beloved by all".

 His wife Annie was a devout Evangelical Protestant: less is known of her husband's religious beliefs, although, according to Healy, a friend once called him "the last of the pagans".

 In 1892 he hit the headlines when he apprehended a young pickpocket on Kildare Street in Dublin city centre.

 A sketch by Thomas Bodkin shows Boyd as a gaunt elderly man with a flowing white beard.
 The photos in the newspapers at the time of his retirement are very similar.